-On the face of the Balance Sheet, Financial Assets are held at Amortised Cost where the business model for the Council is to collect contractual cash flows. \pounds 3m of Treasury Investments are held by a local authority, with the remaining \pounds 13.16m invested in notice and call accounts.
+On the face of the Balance Sheet, Financial Assets are held at Amortised Cost where the business model for the Council is to collect contractual cash flows.

+Investments of £38.75m are held in short dated instruments, call accounts, notice accounts, money market funds and short dated fixed term deposits.
 The Council has no long-term treasury funds invested at the year end.
-Debtors includes two service loans to third parties, Kent Savers \pounds 25k Long Term and One Maidstone \pounds 30k (Business Improvement District Levy).
-The Council has no long-term debtors, and the fair value of trade and other receivables is taken to be the invoiced or billed amount.
+Debtors includes two service loans to third parties, Kent Savers £25k Long Term and One Maidstone £24k (Business Improvement District Levy) short-term.
+The Council has no other long-term debtors, and the fair value of trade and other receivables is taken to be the invoiced or billed amount.